 - N.B.
 If the board has been developed properly, you will find that if you put it in the etchant for 10 seconds, then remove and spray wash it, the copper to be etched away will be a dull pink.
 If however there are any shiny spots or areas other than that of your image then these will be areas of photoresist which have not developed away.
 If this is the case, put the board back in the developer for 30 seconds, remove and spray wash it then return board to the etchant.
 Repeat if necessary.

 ETCHING THE BOARD

-- If the resist breaks down in the etchant:- (a) The board has been over-developed - Reduce developing time (b) Etchant is too hot - check temperature Optimum 40 - 45ºC ( maximum 55ºC) for Ferric
+- If the resist breaks down in the etchant: - (a) The board has been over-developed - Reduce developing time (b) Etchant is too hot - check temperature Optimum 40 - 45ºC ( maximum 55ºC) for Ferric

-- If the pads and tracks are badly defined and etching time is long: (a) Etchant needs changing - Done when time exceeds 20 minutes (b) Resist has not been totally removed during developing - Return board to developer for 30 seconds then wash and return to etchant.
+- If the pads and tracks are badly defined and etching time is long: (a) Etchant needs changing - Replace when time exceeds 20 minutes (b) Resist has not been totally removed during developing - Return board to developer for 30 seconds then wash and return to etchant.
 If results are still bad, board is a failure and you must refer to Exposure and Developing tips for your next board.

 - You could just leave resist on, but tinning gives following advantages: (a) You will give a professional finish to your board. (b) The tinning will greatly improve the solderability of the board. (c) The tin will protect the copper from oxidisation.

 - For good tinning (a) Make sure the copper surface is thoroughly clean (b) Avoid solution contamination (c) Carefully follow rinsing instructions (d) Tin looks very thin - change solution.

 - Never use a normal pillar drill - it is inaccurate, tedious and too slow.